Social Anxiety in Highly Sensitive Children: A Guide for Parents

 Navigating social anxiety in highly sensitive children requires compassion and tailored approaches.
 By understanding how high sensitivity and social anxiety intertwine, and using specific tools and techniques, you’re equipping your kiddo with strength, courage, and coping skills to thrive.
 But most importantly, you are reminding them they aren’t broken.
 Instead, your sensitive child possesses extraordinary depth, empathy, and unique ways of perceiving the world around them.

-Social Anxiety in Highly Sensitive Children: A Guide for Parents
+Understanding Social Anxiety in Highly Sensitive Children